About

 In-Country Fieldwork

-IIE is conducting in-country fieldwork to understand better the impact of IFP alumni in their home communities and around the world.
+IIE conducted in-country fieldwork to better understand the impact of IFP alumni in their home communities and worldwide.

 First Fieldwork Round: From 2016 to 2018, the study team worked with 45 local researchers in 10 IFP locations to conduct local fieldwork.
 This qualitative fieldwork was characterized by a participatory approach that mirrored the collaborative spirit of IFP.